 One interesting feature hiding inside Apple's stock Camera app is a level that helps you take photos of documents and nicely plated food from a top-down perspective.
 Unfortunately, you'd never know it was there since it's not enabled by default and there is no obvious setting for it.

 When you can't touch the shutter button on the screen in the Camera app, your iPhone has another way to snap a picture or take a video — just press the Volume Up or Volume Down button.
-But when it comes to bursts and QuickTakes, however, things are a little bit trickier in iOS 13 and iOS 14.
+But when it comes to bursts and QuickTakes, however, things are a little bit trickier in iOS 13, iOS 14, and iOS 15.

 Even though your iPhone's Camera app is fast and easy to use, its default settings prevent you from immediately accessing any other shooting mode aside from "Photo" with "Live Photo" on and no filter applied.
 But there is a way to make the Camera app remember what you prefer the next time you open it up.

 With iOS 12, your iPhone's Messages app has more features than ever to enhance iMessage and FaceTime.
 Included in these changes are the new camera effects, which allow users to add fun and unique customizations to their photos and videos with the in-app camera in Messages.
 Stickers, Memoji, and more await the photos you take and send in Messages. ...

 Two years ago, driven by a good friend of mine i decided to give it a try on timelapse photography.
 I had a DSLR camera but didn't had an intervalometer, so i assembled a small electronic circuit on top of an Arduino Uno, made some basic code and did my first timelapse movie.
 The result was awful, but for some reason I was hooked.